Medical marijuana program advocates are firing back a day after Gov. Lincoln Chafee decided to pull the plug on the state's licensing program.

 "We're going to take him to court," said Dr. Seth Bock on Friday.

-Last spring, Dr. Seth Bock's proposal for the Greenleaf Compassionate Center in Portsmouth was one of three in Rhode Island approved for licenses by the Department of Health.
+Last spring, in Portsmouth was one of three in Rhode Island approved for licenses by the Department of Health.
 Chafee announced on Thursday that the state's medical marijuana program could not proceed "under current law."

 "I was hoping the governor would have the courage to do what's right for the patients," said Bock, who owns the Newport Acupuncture and Wellness Spa in Middletown.
 Bock planned to open his non-profit medical marijuana center at 200 Highpoint Ave., Unit B-6, in Portsmouth.